mickeys/github-markdown-child-pages/README.md

 Generate a graphical relative representation of the child files and subfolders, providing hyperlinks to certain documents.
 By default only Markdown documents which are being tracked by `git` are shown, with the Markdown document title as the hyperlink text.
 Options, below, modify the set of documents shown.

+Filtered out of results are the `.git` directory (the working store of the revision management system) and all `.DS_Store` files (used by macOS for housekeeping).

 # Options

 -a, --all-filetypes